- Home

 - Search Functionality—Use the built-in search bar to find specific utterances within a conversation.

-Whenever you add or modify articles, intents, or entities, it's essential to retrain your scripted AI agent to ensure it's the latest version.
+Whenever you add or modify intents or entities, it's essential to retrain your scripted AI agent to ensure it's the latest version.
 After each training session, thoroughly test your AI Agent to verify its accuracy and effectiveness.
+Whenever you publish a Scripted AI agent, a version of the Scripted AI agent is saved and is available in the Version History tab.
+You can view the various versions of the Scripted AI agent from the Version History tab.

 - View Training History—Track when you trained a corpus and the changes made.